-"The role of SGA President may be the least defined position but it is up to you to become a responsible, present, and enthusiastic leader to make the most of this rewarding position." - USC President Sarah Harper-Johnston (2016-2017)
+"The role of SGA President may be the least defined position, but it is up to you to become a responsible, present, and enthusiastic leader to make the most of this rewarding position." - USC President Sarah Harper-Johnston (2016-2017)

-- Manage and support all SGA undergraduate executives with their events responsibilities; - Maintain and encourage a positive team dynamic;

-- Define broad SGA vision and goals with the GSC president; organize a weekly team meeting together (including all SGA executives and Dean of Student Development); - Play a leading role in shared governance, participating at Faculty Senate, Board of Trustees meetings, and, when called upon, Student Senate Meetings; - Consult and coordinate regularly with the Dean of Student Development; - Interact directly with the President of the University and Vice-President of Security, Operations and Student Services; - Engage and interact with staff, faculty and trustees, always striving to represent the study body and in particular undergraduate student concerns; - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Serve on the Coup de Pouce committee; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall and Spring Orientation and Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Coordinate the selection process for the USC Honorary Award for a faculty member, staff member, and undergraduate student and present award at the Commencement Ceremony; - Nominate SGA-mandated committee co-chairs in collaboration with the GSC President; - Maintain information and transition manual for present and future SGA.
+- Manage and support all SGA Undergraduate Executives with their event responsibilities; - Maintain and encourage a positive team dynamic; - Define broad SGA vision and goals with the GSC president; organize a weekly team meeting together (including all SGA executives and Dean of Student Development); - Play a leading role in shared governance, participating at Faculty Senate, Board of Trustees meetings, and, when called upon, Student Senate Meetings; - Consult and coordinate regularly with the Dean of Student Development; - Interact directly with the President of the University and Vice-President of Security, Operations and Student Services; - Engage and interact with staff, faculty and trustees, always striving to represent the study body and in particular undergraduate student concerns; - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Serve on the Coup de Pouce Committee; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall and Spring Orientation and Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Coordinate the selection process for the USC Honorary Award for a faculty member, staff member, and undergraduate student and present award at the Commencement Ceremony; - Nominate SGA-mandated committee co-chairs in collaboration with the GSC President; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing right, and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$ - Access to the SGA Office, including a workstation, printing rights, and a university phone line.